LegoBB8/Rube-Goldberg-Project/README.md

 - Unity 2017.4.15
 - SteamVR v2.0.1

-This project took me a long time as there were many bugs about the version of Unity/Steam VR SDK and in the actual gameplay.
+This project took me a long time as there were many bugs that I had to fix concerning the version of Unity/Steam VR SDK and concerning the actual gameplay.
 Nonetheless, I have finished this at last.